emasaka/mlisj/README.md

 * Only functions, special forms, and features used in the SKK dictionaries are implemented.
 * Specialized in evaluating one expression and returning a string.
 * Create and clear the environment each time.
 No GC.
+* Emphasize turnaround including initialization, rather than performance on expression evaluation alone
     * Don't waste time initializing
-* Preferred implementation simplicity over performance.
+    * Prioritize simplicity of implementation
 * Datum are immutable at the Lisp level.
 * Returns immediately if there is an execution error (e.g. when a string like “(lol)” is passed).
 * I don't want to differ too much from external libraries other than libc.